CPJKU/cpjku_dcase22/README.md

 This Repository is dedicated to the CPJKU submission of DCASE 2022, Task 1, Low-Complexity Acoustic Scene Classification.

-The skeleton of the code is similar to [this repository](https://github.com/kkoutini/cpjku_dcase20).
+The skeleton of the code is similar to [previous CPJKU submissions](https://github.com/kkoutini/cpjku_dcase20) and the [PaSST](https://github.com/kkoutini/PaSST) repository.

 Authors of the code:
 - Florian Schmid